by Michael Corcoran

 ‘Tattooing really grew when women started getting tattooed,’ says Shanghai Kate, who was refused a clipper ship tattoo in 1972 because, ‘women were only allowed to get little squirrels or rabbits or hummingbirds.’
 Certain parts of the body, such as the upper arm, were deemed exclusively male tattoo spots.

 ‘I went to the pharmacy the other day and the cute, petite woman at the counter had full sleeves (intricate arm tattoos), with no attempt to cover up,’ Kate says, giving an example of how attitudes toward tattooing have changed.
 It used to be that you couldn’t work in food service, even McDonald’s, if you had a visible tattoo.
-But if Emily Post were writing these days, she might suggest that it’s good manners to compliment your server’s skin art before you order.
+Now, you politely compliment your server’s skin art before you order.

 Kate points to the popularity of tattoo magazines such as Skin & Ink and International Tattoo for adding to the expansion of the marketplace.
 ‘There used to be one or two,’ she says of the ink-splashed glossies.
 ‘Now there are hundreds.’
 The old-timers wonder when the wave is going to peter out, but thanks to TV shows such as ‘Miami Ink,’ the tattoo craze hasn’t let up.
 ‘Who do rock stars look up to?’
 Kate asks rhetorically.
 ‘Tattoo artists.’
 Meanwhile, every basketball game on TV looks like a two-hour infomercial for the tattoo trade.